Implementing Dynamic Priority Scoring for Urgent Municipal Requests

 def calculate_priority_score(signal: RequestSignal) -> dict:

-Fully auditable: every weight and input is logged for compliance review.
+Every weight and input is logged so a compliance officer can reconstruct

 """